balta2ar/brotab/README.md

 help you list, close, reorder, open and activate your tabs.

 positional arguments:
-  {move,list,close,activate,search,open,words,dup,windows,clients}
+  {move,list,close,activate,active,search,index,open,words,text,dup,windows,clients,install}
     move                move tabs around.
 This command lists available tabs and runs the editor.
-In the editor you can 1) reorder tabs -- tabs will be moved in the browser 2) delete tabs -- tabs will be closed 3) change window ID of the tabs -- tabs will be moved to specified windows list                list available tabs.
-The command will request all available clients (browser plugins, mediators), and will display browser tabs in the following format: "<prefix>.<window_id>.<tab_id><Tab>Page
+In the editor you can 1) reorder tabs -- tabs will be moved in the browser 2) delete tabs -- tabs will be closed 3) change window ID of the tabs -- tabs will be moved to specified windows
+    list                list available tabs.
+The command will request all available clients (browser plugins, mediators), and will display browser tabs in the following format:
-                        title<Tab>URL"
+                        "<prefix>.<window_id>.<tab_id><Tab>Page title<Tab>URL"
     close               close specified tab IDs.
-Tab IDs should be in the following format:
+Tab IDs should be in the following
-                        "<prefix>.<window_id>.<tab_id>".
-You can use "list" command to obtain tab IDs (first column)
+                        format: "<prefix>.<window_id>.<tab_id>".
+You can use "list"
-    activate            activate given tab ID.
-Tab ID should be in the following format:
+                        command to obtain tab IDs (first column) activate            activate given tab ID.
+Tab ID should be in the following
+                        format: "<prefix>.<window_id>.<tab_id>"
+    active              display active tab for each client/window in the following
-                        "<prefix>.<window_id>.<tab_id>"
+                        format: "<prefix>.<window_id>.<tab_id>"
-    search              Not implemented yet.
+    search              Search across your indexed tabs using sqlite fts5 plugin. index               Index the text from browser's tabs.
+Text is put into sqlite fts5 table.
     open                open URLs from the stdin (one URL per line).
 One positional argument is required: <prefix>.<window_id> OR <client>.
 If window_id is not specified, URL will be opened in the active window of the specifed client
     words               show sorted unique words from all active tabs of all clients.
-This is a helper for webcomplete deoplete plugin that helps complete words from the browser
+This is a helper for webcomplete deoplete plugin that helps complete words from the browser text                show text form all tabs
     dup                 display reminder on how to show duplicate tabs using command-line tools
     windows             display available prefixes and window IDs, along with the number of tabs in every window
-    clients             display available browser clients (mediators), their prefixes and address (host:port)
+    clients             display available browser clients (mediators), their prefixes and address (host:port), native app PIDs, and browser names
+    install             configure browser settings to use bt mediator (native messaging app)

 optional arguments:
   -h, --help            show this help message and exit
 ```

-## Demo
+## Demo [TBD]

 Features to show: